slaclab/FACET2-Bmad-PyTao/README.md

 - `initializeTao()` – set up a Bmad/PyTao instance.
 Optionally run IMPACT‑T to create a beam.
 - `setLattice()` – apply lattice configuration to commonly changed knobs using a dictionary or reference file
-- `trackBeam()` – track a beam between arbitrary points in the lattice, applying specialized functions like centering or energy correction at checkpoints.
+- `trackBeam()` – track a beam between arbitrary points in the lattice, applying specialized functions like centering or energy correction at checkpoints

 ### Other features